Liberal Democrats announce £100m for summer schools

 The summer school project, which started last year with an initial fund of £50m, was a success, according to the Lib Dems.

 Mr Laws said: "All too often pupils who have made big progress through the school year fall behind over the long summer holiday, particularly if they are changing schools.

-"Over 2,000 secondary schools took part in that programme this summer and the feedback we received was fantastic."'Plug the gap'
+"Over 2,000 secondary schools took part in that programme this summer and the feedback we received was fantastic."

 Mr Laws announced the funding as part of his first keynote speech of the Liberal Democrat conference.